 However, for an all over mattress spring clean, spraying the mattress with anti-bacterial white vinegar and then sprinkle it with baking soda (bicarbonate of soda is the same).
 Let it bubble and place a towel over it for a couple of hours.
 Vacuum up any residual baking soda and allow to air dry.
 The smell of vinegar will disappear as the mattress dries.
 Find more ways to clean your house with vinegar in our guide.

 Mix 2oz of powdered detergent with 300ml of warm water, mix well until soap suds form.
-Apply a thin layer onto the stain and rub in with a sponge.
-Keep rubbing until the stain starts to fade.
+Apply a thin layer onto the mattress and rub in with a sponge.
+Keep rubbing until any visible stains starts to fade; otherwise, just work up a good lather.
 Remove any remaining detergent with a clean sponge.
-Leave to dry completely or use a hair-dryer, holding 50cm above the stain, to help speed up this process.
+Leave to dry completely or use a hair dryer, holding 50cm above the stain, to help speed up this process.

 Soak up the urine by blotting with paper towels, applying pressure to reach the deeper layers.
 Spray the stain with a white vinegar solution (two parts warm water, one part white vinegar).
 Blot with a paper towel.
 Repeat two or three times to remove the stain and smell.
 Allow to air dry.

 For more detailed advice on how to remove urine from carpets and upholstery too check out our guide.
 You can also use a carpet cleaner to remove urine.
 Follow the instructions of your chosen carpet cleaner as normal.
 Check out out pick of the best carpet cleaning machines.